hellstorm-software/HyRise/README.md

 - added the VPO-209
     - added crafting recipe of 50 copper, 50 iron, 200 wood, and 2 repair kits
     - adjusted fire rate from .5 RPS to 1 RPS
+    - fixed an issue causing the recipe to only accept certain logs

 ----------------------------------------------------------